vlebovitz/Stock-Screener/README.md

 Interactive Visualizations:
 Transform complex financial data into clear and insightful visualizations, enabling users to quickly grasp market trends, correlations, and key performance indicators.

-Customizable Dashboards:
-Personalize your analysis experience by creating dashboards that cater to your specific investment goals.
-Arrange and prioritize metrics for a streamlined workflow.

 Performance Metrics Overview:
 Track and evaluate the historical and real-time performance of your portfolio and individual stocks, providing a comprehensive view of your investments.